We share a common European ambition to collect more and better glass, together.

 Optimise and develop sorting and treating systems to increase yields, even from poor collection systems and generate more furnace-ready cullet.

 Exchange of knowledge and best practice in collection, sorting and treatment systems between countries.

-Our coordinated approach brings together 13 EU associations, including glass manufacturers, processors, food & beverage producers, extended producer responsibility schemes and municipalities, to close the collection gap.Go to Action Plan
+Our coordinated approach brings together 14 EU associations, including glass manufacturers, processors, food & beverage producers, hospitality sector, extended producer responsibility schemes and municipalities, to close the collection gap.See the Partners

 Glass is already Europe’s most recycled food and beverage packaging material – latest figures put the collection rate at 76%.
 Most ends up back in the production loop: the average batch contains 52% recycled content.
 Yet new glass containers could be produced with more recycled glass, and we want to make that happen.